devChuk/devchuk.github.io/_posts/2017-12-24-case-study-designing-brianchuk.md

 - Website should look more professional and timeless.
 I don't plan to have another major redesign for around a decade hopefully
 - Quality content is king.
 Focus on having good writing/imagery and display it in a neat, clean, minimalist manner
 - Website should look unique.
 I wanted it to have a style that's distinctly mine.
 It shouldn't have been seen before in another software engineer's site
 - Website should feel personal.
-I loved it when I saw my friends browse through my old projects and read their stories.
+I loved it when I saw my friends browse through my old projects and read my stories.
 The website should encourage a browsing/digging behavior
 - Website should be easy to manage (for me to add more content)

 There was one question I had to answer before I started designing.